-I’m writing this post from my front porch where I’m watching my almost nine-year-old daughter, Evelyn, teach my six-year-old daughter, Virginia to ride a bike.
+I’m writing this post from my front porch where I’m watching my almost nine-year-old daughter, Evelyn, teach my six-year-old daughter, Virginia, to ride a bike.
 This afternoon has been all bad moods and tears, so it’s surprising to see them working towards a common goal.
-Even when this undertaking is handled by adults it has the capacity to bring all frustrated and bruised kneed parties to tears; yet there they are, teacher and student, laughing, motivating, trusting.
-I have to say, this moment is 90% perfect.
+Even when this undertaking is handled by adults, it has the capacity to bring all frustrated and bruised kneed parties to tears; yet there they are, teacher and student, laughing, motivating, trusting.
+This moment is 90% perfect.

 His silence tells me he’s either fallen back asleep or he’s decided not to feed into my panic cycle.

-Today I look back on the many things my mother didn’t teach me, like how to cook, clean, wear makeup, do laundry properly, apply for insurance/financial aid/college/anything that requires an application, and laugh.
-While simultaneously longing for the motherly advice she would have presumably given me had she lived – things like how to raise my children, how to handle marital disagreements, how to balance being a working mother, how to grow old gracefully, how to be a grandparent, and the list will go on for as long as I live.
-I don’t think I’ll ever shake the desire for her black-and-white, concrete input; even if it’s input that I’d disagree with and ultimately ignore.
+Today, I look back on the many things my mother didn’t teach me, like how to cook, clean, wear makeup, do laundry properly, apply for insurance/financial aid/college/anything that requires an application, and laugh—all while simultaneously longing for the motherly advice she would have presumably given me had she lived: things like how to raise my children, how to handle marital disagreements, how to balance being a working mother, how to grow old gracefully, how to be a grandparent, the list goes on.
+I don’t think I’ll ever shake the desire for her black-and-white, concrete input; even if it’s input that I’d likely disagree with and ultimately ignore.

 When my mother was alive, I had an indestructible connection to a never-ending source of comfort, security, forgiveness, guidance, and reassurance.
 When she died, these things seemed to die with her and I was cut loose in a world with no gravity.
 Adrift and directionless, I struggled to deal with the greatest tragedy of my charmed existence without the very person who, a year before, would have helped me get through it.